-Even though Abraham Lincoln had no precedent for how to use it, he brilliantly integrated the new electronic communication of the day to help save our country.
-He did this by using the telegraph system to stay in touch with his generals in the field during the Civil War, and was the first president to use this quick, long-range communication method in this way.
+Even though Abraham Lincoln had no precedent for how to use it, he brilliantly integrated the new electronic communication of his day to help save our country.
+He did this by using the telegraph system to stay in touch with his generals in the field during the Civil War and was the first president to use this quick, long-range communication method in this way.

-Lincoln seemed almost obsessed with this tool at times, much like we are today with instant messaging, emailing and texting.
+Lincoln seemed almost obsessed with this tool at times, much like we are today with our smart phones.
 That’s not to say that he used the telegraph as his only mode of communication, but he certainly grasped the importance of using it to help him in his job as Commander in Chief.

 “Lincoln had done more than simply counsel on strategy; he used the telegraph to take command… The president telegraphed direct orders to generals in the field, moving men around as though on a chessboard… The wire became a way for the president to stay informed and assert himself… [The telegraph was] the tool Lincoln used for reinforcing his resolve and making sure that neither distance nor intermediaries diffused his leadership.”
 (Tom Wheeler, author of Mr. Lincoln’s T-Mails)

 Not only does Lincoln’s use of the telegraph reveal another element of his timeless leadership genius, but it also reveals to us how the technology of the day – whatever that might be – can draw a person in and seemingly shut out the rest of the world.
 In other words, technology can make us closer and further away at the same time.